Vacuum Oil Company: History

 In 1933, Socony-Vacuum and Standard Oil Company of New Jersey (which had oil production and refineries in Indonesia) merged their interests in the Far East into a 50–50 joint venture.
 Standard Vacuum Oil Company, or "Stanvac," operated in 50 countries, including New Zealand, China, and the region of East Africa, before it was dissolved in 1962.

+From november 1930 till may 1932 Vacuum Oil sponsored gasolin and oil for the Dornier Do X-flight to New York and back home.

 During World War II, the Tschechowitz I & II subcamps of Auschwitz in Czechowice-Dziedzice provided forced labor for Vacuum Oil Company facilities in Poland, which had been captured and operated by Nazi Germany.